rtwolfe/portfolio/portfolio.md

 ## Let's Talk

-I take on AI-first contract engagements — agent compilation, prompt infrastructure, SDLC automation, test generation pipelines, quality gate systems, OWASP security auditing, fleet monitoring, and compliance documentation.
-If your team is shipping AI-generated code, AI-powered features, or production agents and needs them reliable, governed, and production-grade — I've built the compiler stack and I know exactly where the failure modes are.
+I take on AI-first contract engagements: **agentic compilation**, **agent governance**, **SDLC automation**, **rapid prototyping** from spec to production, prompt and skill compilation, test generation pipelines, quality gate systems, OWASP security auditing, and fleet governance monitoring.
+If your team is shipping production agents and needs them governed, compiled, tested, and monitored — not hand-assembled and hoped for — I built the compiler stack that makes that possible.

 **Tim Wolfe** · Los Altos, CA